aiwass666/dialog-element-cookie-consent/README.md

 # Dialog Element Cookie Consent
 A simple, fast, easy and Cookie Consent using the HTML &lt;dialog> element instead of &lt;div> elements.
 The idea was to create something that will render as fast as possible and have as little impact as possible on the rendering process.
-It is faster than using
+It is faster than using <div> elements to do the same thing.
+Worth noting for those chasing down the Rendering Speed Rabbit Hole.

 ### Code scippets